markgis/geogem/README.md

 # geogem
-## Basic spatial functions - bit of a learning for myself
+## Spatial functions built in pure Ruby

-Simple start to a spatial library in Ruby to practice my coding and learn some maths.
+Simple start to a spatial library in Ruby.

-Wanted to make some simple spatial functions to calculate the distance between two points, find the area of a polygon etc. Just uses ruby and maths so far but might have to add in other libraries - proj4 most likely if I want to add in the ability to use multiple projection systems.
+Simple spatial functions to calculate the distance between two points, find the area of a polygon etc. Just uses ruby and maths so far but might have to add in other libraries - proj4 most likely if I want to add in the ability to use multiple projection systems.

-Only works in British national grid.
+Only works in British national grid, curently.

 So far no conversion from or to geometries, the fucntions take in coordinates as strings using the WKT format - you can either add the brackets or without i.e. "x y,x y,x y"